 The short answer is: it depends.
 The long answer is that it depends on the Chinese diagnosis, the general health of the animal, and the severity and chronicity of disease.
 Young animals with acute disease may only need one or two treatments, and herbal medicines and food changes can decrease the number of treatments an animal needs until good health is achieved.
 Severe arthritis or severe weakness may require several treatments (three to five) before a better quality of life is seen, although again that can vary.
 As with western medicine, Chinese medicine is an art and a science and varies depending on the individual animal.
 For example, we saw a young dog for behavioral issues who improved immensely with one acupuncture treatment and herbs, and has only needed one check up since (and that was just a recheck to see if we needed to change any herbs).
 We also saw an 18-year-old dog who had been paralyzed due to intervertebral disc disease in the hind end and after three treatments began going for walks daily, and with monthly treatments still did two years later.

 If you treat my pets, do I still need annual vaccines?

 All recommendations for your animal family are individual and based on their Chinese diagnosis and/or findings with veterinary spinal manipulation along with a conventional exam, which is very different than a conventional diagnosis.
 We may recommend less frequent vaccinations and titering (blood tests to check for immunity to disease) but we do recommend that dogs receive heartworm tests yearly and that older animals or those with chronic disease in particular have blood and urine checked at least yearly.

 We do not recommend that you stop seeing your regular vet.
-Blood and urine checks, dental cleanings, and other western diagnostics are important for your animal friend’s health.
+Blood and urine checks, dental cleanings, and other conventional diagnostics are important for your animal companion’s health.